mdang/ga-lessons/events-and-event-handling/LESSON.md

 </body>
 </html>
 ```

-**You Do - 15min**

-Step 1: Create a basic form to capture the following fields:

-- First Name
-- Last Name

-Step 2: Add a submit button

-Step 3: Create a ```submit``` event handler that will capture the form contents.
-This event handler should also prevent the default action, which is to submit the form

-Step 4: Get the values of the inputs and display them on the page

 ### Closing Framing
 On the desk, write down 3 DOM events that are particularly interesting to you.